magento/knowledge-base/src/best-practices/security/prevent-respond-security-incident.md

 ## Prevention recommendations

 * [Enable 2FA for admin access](https://docs.magento.com/user-guide/stores/security-two-factor-authentication.html).
     Two-factor authentication is widely used, and it is common to generate access codes for different websites on the same app.
-This ensures that only you are able tocan log in to your user account.
+This ensures that only you can log in to your user account.
 If you lose your password or a bot guesses it, two-factor authentication adds a layer of protection.
 * [Enable MFA for SSH access](https://devdocs.magento.com/cloud/project/project-enable-mfa-enforcement.html).
     When MFA is enabled on a project, all Adobe Commerce on cloud infrastructure accounts with SSH access must follow an authentication workflow that requires either a two-factor authentication (TFA) code, or API token and an SSH certificate to access the environment.
 * Upgrade to the latest release of Adobe Commerce.